Palmistry, also known as chiromancy, is the art of interpreting lines on the hand to evaluate someone’s character or foretell their future.

-This compelling 17th century woodcut illustration, which maps out the lines of the palm and their meanings, is from Jean Baptiste Belot’s Les Ouevres, published in Rouen around 1640.
+This compelling 17th century woodcut illustration is from Jean Baptiste Belot’s Les Ouevres, published in Rouen around 1640.
 Belot was a French Renaissance chiromancer, whose studies in palm reading were deeply influenced by physiognomy and astrology, assigning astrological and zodiacal significance to various parts of the hands and fingers.

 But what I love about this particular illustration is the very specific and often rather scandalous meanings that Belot ascribes to the different areas of the hand.
 In the fleshy bit under the thumb, the possibilities are especially licentious, with lines for illegitimate children, incests, sodomy, noted lechery, diverse lovers, contempt from inferiors, and a plurality of wives (or is it wines?).
 On the first line of the thumb: “Hee dies for fear.” [sic] On a more hopeful note, running just to the right of the “line of life or of the heart” is an area which indicates “Victory for love.”

 On the opposite part of the palm, there is a mixed bag of possible fates and personality traits inscribed in the lines of the hand: an area for barrenness, malady of mind, sickness, heresy, riches by learning, assassinated, confusion of science, cowardice, victory for honor, killed in duel, hurt in duel, percussion (meaning “a beating” in this instance, rather than a percussive instrument) and death through melancholy.

 Unfortunately, I am not skilled in the dark arts of chiromancy, so I cannot read my own palm even with the help of this enlightening illustration.
 Which is a shame, because I would very much like to know my divine chances for surviving a duel, just in case.